Norma I. Quintana: Education & early career

-Quintana graduated from Case Western University in her hometown of Cleveland, Ohio with a Master of Science in Social Administration with a specialization in Juvenile Justice and earned a BA in Sociology from John Carroll University.
-In the 1980s Quintana moved to California from the Midwest and worked in Human Resources Management at Hewlett Packard.
+Quintana earned a BA in Sociology from John Carroll University and a Master of Science in Social Administration with a specialization in Juvenile Justive from Case Western University.
+In the 1980s Quintana relocated to California from the Midwest and worked in Human Resources Management at Hewlett Packard in Silicon Valley.

-Photography career
+Transition to Photography

-Quintana began her career in documentary photography in the late 90s, attending Napa Valley College for a photography degree curriculum completed in 2001.
-She attended the Anderson Ranch Arts Center Photography Workshop with Shelby Lee Adams, and Maine Media Photography Workshop programs in Oaxaca, Mexico with both Mary Ellen Mark and Graciela Iturbide.
+Quintana began her formal training in photography in the late 1990s, completing a photography degree curriculum at Napa Valley College in 2001.
+She subsequently attended multiple intensive photography workshops with some of the most influential figures in human documentary photography: one at Anderson Ranch Arts Center Photography Workshops with Shelby Lee Adams, and more at Maine Media Photography Workshop programs in Oaxaca, Mexico with both Mary Ellen Mark and Graciela Iturbide.